barbatus/stars-rating/README.md

-Stars rating control based on FontAwesome with two modes: fixed and mutable.
+Stars rating control with two modes: fixed and mutable.
+Among other features: colors cusomization and different star symbols.

 Mutable mode allows input from the user.